 I’m guessing we can all connect with my friend’s story in some way.
 There are probably things about our families we wish were different.
-Probably some of our needs were met from our families of origin, but others were not.
+Some of our needs were met from our families of origin, but others were not.
 Our ideal for what a family should look like doesn’t match up with our reality.

-One thing I love about the church is I think it can make up for some of the things we didn’t get from our families of origin.
+One thing I love about the church is it can make up for some of the things we didn’t get from our families of origin.
 If the church is functioning correctly, it can provide community, love, support, guidance, and discipline.
-This spiritual family can fill in the gaps where one’s family of origin couldn’t quite provide what was needed.
+This spiritual family can fill in the gaps where one’s family of origin couldn’t provide what was needed.

-I think Jesus realized this reality, and there are times in the Gospels where he tries to reorient our focus from our family of origin to our spiritual family.
+I think Jesus recognized this reality, and there are times in the Gospels where he tries to reorient our focus from our family of origin to our spiritual family.
 For example, in the book of Luke, the author recounts a time when Jesus’ biological family was trying to see him, but struggled to get through to Jesus because of the crowds.

 Now Jesus’ mother and brothers came to see him, but they were not able to get near him because of the crowd.
 Someone told him, “Your mother and brothers are standing outside, wanting to see you.”